Last Updated on 27 January 2026 by Cycloscope

 If you don’t want to take the prophylaxis, be sure to cover your body at dusk and spray a ton of repellent.
 Look for guesthouses with mosquito nets.

-If you are traveling in remote areas, consider buying a self-diagnose malaria kit to test yourself, those are said to be reliable.
-If it’s positive, get as fast as possible to a health center or take your Cortem.
+If you are traveling in remote areas, consider buying a self-diagnosis malaria kit to test yourself; those are said to be reliable.
+If it’s positive, get to a health center as quickly as possible or take your Cortem.

 Cycling Africa?
 Check Also: